iworks/omnibus/readme.txt

 == Changelog ==

+= 2.3.0 (2023-01-19) =

+* The configuration for WooCommerce has been heavily remodeled.
+* The `iworks_omnibus_message_template` filter has been added to allow changing the message template.
+* The short format for the admin products list page has been added.

 = 2.2.3 (2023-01-12) =

 * To avoid incorrect filter calls without a second parameter, the `woocommerce_duplicate_product_exclude_meta` filter function now has a default value for the second parameter.